sb43/debrowser/README.md

 | s4_b2_cB | 2          | B          |
 | s5_b1_cB | 1          | B          |

-This meta data file is custom made TSV created by the user and is used in order to establish different batch effects for multiple corrections.
+This meta data file is custom made TSV created by the user and is used in order to establish different batch effects for multiple conditions.
-You can have as many corrections as you may require, as long as all of the samples are present.
+You can have as many conditions as you may require, as long as all of the samples are present.
 Once the TSV file has been loaded in along with your data TSV file, DEBrowser uses ComBat (part of the SVA bioconductor package) to adjust for possible batch effect or conditional biases.
 For more information about ComBat within the SVA package you can visit here: https://bioconductor.org/packages/release/bioc/vignettes/sva/inst/doc/sva.pdf.

 To load in the specific file that contains the batch meta data, at the start of the DEBrowser there will be a "Choose Meta Data File (Optional)" which you can then select the batch meta data file to use for this analysis.
-Upon meta-data loading, you will then be able to select from a drop down box that will specify which column you want to use for analysis.
+Upon meta-data loading, you will then be able to select from a drop down box that will specify which condition column you want to use for analysis.

 After obtaining and loading in the gene quantifications file, and if specified the